aliabdelkader/aliabdelkader/README.md

 ### Hi there 👋
+I am Ali.
+I am a software engineer and a researcher based in Cairo, Egypt.

 <!--
 **aliabdelkader/aliabdelkader** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.